-The Graduation Pathways Toolkit has been updated for the Class of 2020!
-The Toolkit is a resource to help educators and families understand state graduation requirements.
+The Class of 2021 Graduation Pathways Toolkit is available!
+This toolkit is a resource to help educators and families understand state graduation requirements.

 The resources on these web pages are for educators, school districts, and families to help support students to graduate with a diploma and a plan for a meaningful first step after high school.